shreyapohekar/mydatatransport/README.md

 This library is for internal Google use only.
 It allows the logging of data and telemetry from Google SDKs.

-## Integration Testing
+## Integration Testingsss
 These instructions apply to minor and patch version updates.
-Major versions need a customized adaptation.
+Major versions needa a customized adaptation.

 After the CI is green: